chrisbroski/goal-math/essay2.md

         {"param": 4.0, "likelihood": 1.0},
     ];

-Because the subjective sensory data for action *E* with a parameter of 3.0 was favorable (greater than 0.0) it is slightly more likely to be chosen next time.
+Because the subjective sensory data for action *E* with a parameter of 3.0 felt good (was greater than 0.0) it is slightly more likely to be chosen next time.
 (Up to 33.8% from 33.3%.)

 #### Blurry Parameter Normalization